dainsaint/garden/src/posts/this-shit-needs-to-go.md

 done stuffed the whole 'conomy
 into yo bag
 this shit needs to go
-force women to bear you they fruit with no choice
+force women to bear they fruit with no choice
-make living a crime now they locked in the joint
+survivings a crime now they locked in the joint
 unlimited labor for you to exploit
 this shit needs to go